 The original castle from the 11th century was built of earth and wood in the form of motte and bailey.
 Probably it was either a timber keep placed on an earth mound, or protected by a palisade and a ditch defensive circuit (ringwork).
 It was situated on a vast elevation of land, the slopes of which fell to the east towards the bend of the Monnow River, but it was located on the outer side, not the inner side of the river meander.
 A little farther to the south, the castle was surrounded by the Tresenny Brook flowing south-east into Monnow.

 The castle in its final form consisted of the upper ward and the outer bailey, which is invisible today.
 The oldest stone element of the upper ward was a rectangular residential range measuring 29 by 9.8 meters, from the beginning of the 13th century, which was located in the eastern part of the courtyard.
-Its three external façades were reinforced with pilaster strips, and the plinth was given a slight widening protecting the building from the side of the ditch slopes.
-On its first floor in the northern part there was a private chamber (solar), and further on in the south most of the floor was occupied by a great hall, accessible from the courtyard through wooden stairs.
+Its massive walls were 2.2 meters thick, were reinforced with a battered plinth securing the building from the side of the slopes of the ditch, and also received three external façades reinforced with pilaster buttresses (also located in places where there were fireplaces inside).
+On the first floor in the northern part there was a private chamber (solar), and further on in the south most of the floor was occupied by a great hall, accessible from the courtyard through wooden stairs.
 The ground floor housed the pantry and the kitchen to which two western portals led, with doors closed from the inside with drawbars, placed in the holes in the wall.
 The lighting of the lower floor was provided by eleven small, narrow slit windows.
 In the kitchen, which occupied the southern part of the ground floor, there was a fireplace with a chimney towering over the central part of the southern wall.
 The upper hall was accessed via the mentioned external stairs, but the servants could also get to the upper floor using a spiral staircase located in the wall thickness in the southeast corner.
 Both the great hall and the private chamber had fireplaces, and both rooms were well lit with larger windows than below, additionally equipped with seats from the side of internal niches.
 In the great hall meals were eaten, feasts were organized and guests were invited, while the northern chamber was a private room and probably a bedroom.

 The southern entrance gate to the castle and the west, polygonal defensive wall reinforced with towers were built in the 20s of the 13th century.
-The gate was placed in a two-story building with rounded corners protruding beyond the perimeter of the walls.
+The gate was placed in a two-story building of dimensions 13.3 x 8.2 meters with rounded corners, protruding beyond the perimeter of the walls.
 Inside, there was a gateway below, and a room for the guards above the wooden ceiling.
 At the bottom there were also two portals pierced on both sides of the building.
 North-east led to a narrow, flat platform between the wall and the moat, and the second to the upper floor.
 In the fourteenth century, the gate received an additional foregate, protecting a wooden drawbridge, erected over a moat and a pit formed between the walls of the foregate.

-Two towers on the west side and one on the north side had a horseshoe shape in the plan and protruded beyond the perimeter of the walls enabling side fire.
+Two towers on the west side and one on the north side had a horseshoe shape with an outer diameter of approximately 8 meters and protruded beyond the perimeter of the walls enabling side fire.
 All, apart from three above-ground floors, were also equipped with round basements, accessible through openings in the ground floor and able to contain significant amounts of supply.
 This infrequent solution may have been a reflection of Hubert de Burgh’s experience of defending Chinon and Dover castles that have been subjected to prolonged sieges.
 In the fourteenth century, the western towers were raised and crowned with battlements instead of earlier hoarding.
 Their two upper floors were equipped than with chambers heated with fireplaces.
-A portal, accessible after a few stairs from the level of the courtyard, led to the south-west tower, behind which a spiral staircase to the upper floors was immediately on the right.
+A portal, accessible after a few stairs from the level of the courtyard, led to the south-west tower, enlarged from the side of the courtyard by a 2.5-meter wide part, in which a spiral staircase to the upper floors was immediately on the right of the entry.
 These upper floors were also accessible via wooden stairs attached to the inner face of the perimeter wall between the western towers.
 Their construction was based on two stone pillars.

 In the fourteenth century, the northern tower along with the postern gate next to it were transformed, and ground floor of the tower was incorporated into the northern range, formed with a characteristic octagonal, gothic chimney from the courtyard side.
 This building had three floors with comfortable chambers heated by fireplaces.
 Next to it, on the west side, a new, rectangular tower was erected entirely in front of the face of the walls, probably to reward the loss of an older horseshoe tower.
 Inside, among others, there was a latrine and an unlit basement.
 The remaining buildings of the castle were timber, smaller houses erected at the courtyard at the inner faces of the defensive walls.
 In the fourteenth century or at the end of the Middle Ages, some of them were demolished, and some were replaced by stone ones.
 At the time, the building on the west side of the gatehouse probably housed service and garrison quarters.
 At the outer ward there was a rectangular granary or stable.